fpt and WinFPT Reference Manual - Command-line Commands

 The commands are:

 REPLAY_FILE <file_name> Specifies the file to be replayed.
-If no file is specified, data is not replayed.
+If no file is specified, data are not replayed.

 INPUT_RECORD_FILE <file_name> Specifies the file for recording input.
 If no file is specified, input is not recorded.